-If a disk has more than a few $10^5$ years to evolve before it is exposed to UV radiation, grains throughout the disk can grow sufficiently large to settle toward the disk mid-plane.
-A gradient in the vertical distribution of the dust:gas ratio is established, and the disk surface layers become dust-depleted while the disk mid-plane becomes dust-enriched.
-Because photo-evaporation preferentially removes the gas component, the settled dust subdisk remains and the gas no longer inhibits a gravitational instability.
-The subsequent formation of planetesimals by gravitational instability addresses a size scale (cm to km) that has been difficult for purely accretional growth models, because bodies in this size range have neither the self-gravity nor the internal strength to maintain integrity after collisions of more than several m s-1 (e.g., Weidenschilling & Cuzzi 1993).
+If a disk has more than a few hundred thousand years to evolve before it is exposed to UV radiation, grains throughout the disk can grow sufficiently large to settle toward the disk midplane.
+A gradient in the vertical distribution of the dustto-gas ratio is established, and the disk surface layers become dust-depleted while the disk midplane becomes dust-enriched.
+Because photoevaporation preferentially removes the gas component, the settled-dust subdisk remains and the gas no longer inhibits a gravitational instability.
+The subsequent formation of planetesimals by gravitational instability addresses a size scale (centimeter to kilometer) that has been difficult for purely accretional growth models, because bodies in this size range have neither the self-gravity nor the internal strength to maintain integrity after collisions of more than several meters per second (see, e.g., Weidenschilling & Cuzzi 1993).

 Planetesimal formation by means of gravitational instability may be enhanced by any process that sufficiently concentrates dust.
-For example, Youdin & Shu (2002) presented another method for enhancing the dust:gas ratio - the inward radial drift of cm-to-meter-scale bodies in the nebula.
-They demonstrated that local instabilities could be created on timescales of $10^5$ - $10^6$ yr in the 1-100 AU region.
+For example, Youdin & Shu (2002) presented another method for enhancing the dust-to-gas ratio-the inward radial drift of centimeter- to meter-scale bodies in the nebula.
+They demonstrated that local instabilities could be created on timescales of 10^5-10^6 yr in the 1-100 AU region.
 The methods presented in both our work and theirs operate on roughly comparable distances and timescales.

 Our model is simplistic and ignores some important processes.
-Hollenbach et al. (1994) found that the central star's own UV radiation can drive photo-evaporation.
+Hollenbach et al. (1994) found that the central star's own UV radiation can drive photoevaporation.
 Because we have ignored such self-irradiation in our models, the results presented here apply to the outer regions of disks (beyond several AU), or to disks shielded from illumination from their central stars.
 Self-illumination acts in a similar way to external illumination and will also preferentially remove gas, so we expect that the effect in the inner region will be similar to that demonstrated here.
-Additionally, the inner disk will be affected by viscous transport of material toward the central star.
-Our model does not include these processes; Matsuyama et al. (2003) found that self-irradiation and viscous transport together formed gaps near the inner gravitational radius.
+In addition, the inner disk will be affected by viscous transport of material toward the central star.
+Our model does not include these processes; Matsuyama et al. (2003) found that self-irradiation and viscous transport together form gaps near the inner gravitational radius.
 Such gaps may halt the inward radial drift of solid material, further spurring the onset of instability at that location.